agrrh/agrrh.com/technical/mining_with_atom.md

 First, I just checked the source and decided that those processes were spawned by some Jenkins job.
 Sadly I got no time to investigate, so 8 hours later host was infested again, but I didn't knew it yet.

 Days later I finished my real life stuff and remembered about strange load.
 Then I went to check the logs, temperature graph, etc. Later I would know that my Jenkins web UI was exposed to the internet to let GitHub hooks start jobs and host got infested using this interface.
-As for now, I just moved it to secret location, unavailable without knowing direct link.
+As for now, I just fixed docker-related iptables rules to restrict access.

 And here comes the interesting part, see the investigation: